wp-plugins/quick-featured-images/README.txt

 1. You will find the plugin under the own **menu item 'Featured Images'**
 2. You can select an image under 'Media' with its new **action link 'Bulk set as featured image'**.
 Per click on it you can go on with the plugin.

-= Customizing Actions =
+= Set, replace, remove: Actions =

-Quick Featured Images enables you three main tasks with featured images: add, exchange and delete them.
+With Quick Featured Images you can apply time-saving tasks with featured images: add, exchange and delete them in bulk.

 1. **Adding featured images:** You can select an image or scan for the first post image to set it as the new featured image to hundreds of posts in one go.
 You can select multiple images to set them randomly as featured images.
 2. **Exchanging featured images:** You can replace or update several existing featured images with a selected image in one go.
 3. **Deleting featured images:** You can remove a selected featured image or all existing featured images in one go.

-= Options =
+= Set, replace, remove: Options =

 You can switch between **overwriting existing featured images** or **keeping them unchanged**.
 The latter setting is the default.

-Under **'Settings'** you can switch on and off the additional image column in lists of every post type, even custom post types if they support thumbnails.

-= Filters =
+= Set, replace, remove: Filters =

 If there would be no filters Quick Featured Images would affect all posts and pages without exception!
 In most cases this is not desired.